-The draft revised Policy has been prepared in accordance with -
+The draft Policy has been prepared in accordance with -

-- Sections 7.4 to 7.10 of the Environmental Planning and Assessment Act 1979, - Part 9 Infrastructure contributions and finance of the Environmental Planning and Assessment Regulation 2021 and - Department of Planning, Industry and Environment's Planning Agreement Practice Note February 2021.
+- Sections 7.4 to 7.10 of the Environmental Planning and Assessment Act 1979, - Part 9 Infrastructure contributions and finance of the Environmental Planning and Assessment Regulation 2021 and - NSW Government's Planning Agreement Practice Note February 2021.

 This report contributes to the delivery of Our Wollongong 2028 goal "We are a Connected and Engaged Community".
-It specifically delivers on core business activities as detailed in the Land Use Planning Service Plan.
+It specifically delivers on core business activities as detailed in the Land Use Planning Service Plan 2020-21